pnp/cli-microsoft365/docs/docs/cmd/planner/task/task-list.md

 ## Options

 `--bucketId [bucketId]`
 : ID of the bucket to list the tasks of.
-To retrieve tasks from a bucket, specify `bucketId` or `bucketName`, but not both.
+To retrieve tasks from a bucket.
+Specify `bucketId` or `bucketName`, but not both.

 `--bucketName [bucketName]`
 : Name of the bucket to list the tasks of.
-To retrieve tasks from a bucket, specify `bucketId` or `bucketName`, but not both.
+To retrieve tasks from a bucket.
+Specify `bucketId` or `bucketName`, but not both.

 `--planId [planId]`
-: ID of a plan to list the tasks of.
-To retrieve all tasks from a plan, Specify either `planId`, `planTitle`, or `rosterId` but not multiple.
+: ID of a plan to list the tasks.
+To retrieve all tasks from a plan.
+Specify either `planId`, `planTitle`, or `rosterId` but not multiple.
 Use in combination with `bucketName` to retrieve tasks from a specific bucket.

 `--planTitle [planTitle]`
-: Title of a plan to list the tasks of.
-To retrieve all tasks from a plan, Specify either `planId`, `planTitle`, or `rosterId` but not multiple.
+: Title of a plan to list the tasks.
+To retrieve all tasks from a plan.
+Specify either `planId`, `planTitle`, or `rosterId` but not multiple.
 Always use in combination with either `ownerGroupId` or `ownerGroupName`.
 Use in combination with `bucketName` to retrieve tasks from a specific bucket.

 `--rosterId [rosterId]`
 : ID of the Planner Roster.
 Specify either `planId`, `planTitle`, or `rosterId` but not multiple.
+Use in combination with `bucketName` to retrieve tasks from a specific bucket.

 `--ownerGroupId [ownerGroupId]`
 : ID of the group to which the plan belongs.
 Specify `ownerGroupId` or `ownerGroupName` when using `planTitle`.